ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 To create this repo:

-* In your web browser, navigate to [https://github.com](https://github.com)
+* In your web browser, navigate to [github.com](https://github.com)

-* Login to your github.com account, and
+* Login to your GitHub account, and

 * Then create a new repository.
 You do this by pressing the green button with the words "New".
 Alternatively, on the menu bar on top, there is a '+' sign with a down arrow next to it.
 If you click it, you also get the option of creating a new repository.

 On the next screen:

-* Be sure that you select to create your repository with the owner being `ucsd-cse-spis-2019`, NOT your own github id.
+* Be sure that you select to create your repository with the owner being `ucsd-cse-spis-2019`, NOT your own GitHub id.
 * Put `practice-alex-t` as the name (BUT PUT YOUR OWN NAME AND FIRST INITIAL, not literally `alex-t` :-) )
 * check the box to "Initialize this repository with a README"
 * Select a `.gitignore` file for Python